-The form is accessible from the Health and Safety for Merton Staff and Contractors page on the Merton Website, the form can also be accessed from the Forms page on the Merton Hub.
+The form is accessible from the Health and Safety for Merton Staff and Contractors page on the Merton Website (www.merton.gov.uk).

-If you are unable to enter the details on the system yourself, you should inform your line manager as soon as possible in order for them to enter the details themselves on your behalf.
+If you are unable to enter the details on the system yourself you should inform your manager as soon as possible in order that they can enter the details themselves on your behalf.